Loans that Hurt So Good: Confessions of a Credit Counselor

 My guess is that the lack of credit is what caused her to be turned away from her bank.
 But what I found really frustrating was the number of people recommending finance companies as the best alternative for borrowing.
 I could feel the anxiety rising in my chest as I read post after post suggesting she visit the local offices of these big-league secondary finance companies.

 In the past, I turned to lenders who had borrowing terms that were horrible.
-High interest rates, fees, insurance add-ons, and unfavorable ways of applying payments.
+High-interest rates, fees, insurance add-ons, and unfavorable ways of applying for payments.
 I learned the hard way how expensive those loans can be.
 Below is the breakdown of a typical borrower, the related loan, and the collateral used to secure the loan of a lender from a typical lender (taken from a national finance company's offering memorandum).

 When you look at this profile, the big items that jump out are borrowers with: